yarakyrychenko/yarakyrychenko/README.md

 🔭 I'm currently working on:
 - 🇺🇦 [Russia's war in Ukraine and identity narratives on social media](https://github.com/yarakyrychenko/outgroup-animosity-ukraine).
 - 💬 Computational linguistics to understand and artificial intelligence to promote productive group deliberation in conversations.
-- 🌐 Web applications that investigate polarization and language on social media.
+- 🌐 Interactive web applications that investigate polarization and language on social media.

 👯 I'm always looking to collaborate on exciting projects and ideas, so please feel free to reach out!